 Look out, Amazon.
-Asia-based companies like Coupang are leading the next e-commerce revolution
+Asia-based companies such as Coupang are leading the next e-commerce revolution

 From e-commerce to “AllCommerce” using social media

-Asia’s brick-and-mortar companies were making the transition to digital well before Covid-19 forced businesses to shut their physical footprints.
-South Korea’s high-density urban landscape, high mobile penetration rate (95 percent of adults have smartphones, more than anywhere in the world), and culture of late-night shopping have enabled the rapid growth and success of e-commerce by connecting of local brick-and-mortar businesses to the online world.
+Asia’s brick-and-mortar companies were making the transition to digital well before COVID-19 forced businesses to shut their physical footprints.
+South Korea’s high-density urban landscape, high mobile penetration rate (95 percent of adults have smartphones, more than anywhere else in the world), and culture of late-night shopping have enabled the rapid growth and success of e-commerce by connecting local brick-and-mortar businesses to the online world.

 In 2020, technology platforms such as Flipkart in India and Tokopedia in Indonesia added new offerings to support the digitization of small businesses and “solopreneurs.”
 (I am an investor in Tokopedia and backed Flipkart, which Walmart now controls.)
 Tokopedia launched TokopediaByMe, which allows influencers and individuals to build their own affiliate businesses via social media.
 These easy-to-use tools brought an extraordinary array of businesses online, from the local warung (family-owned) shop to the neighborhood restaurant.
 Tokopedia also offers logistics support to help sellers deliver products and services to their customers.

 I expect we’ll see more e-commerce companies integrating with social media platforms to make it easier for small merchants to sell their wares without having to build a website or digital storefront.
 A great example close to home is a new feature from Shopify that adds shopping functions to Facebook and Instagram pages.
-Look for future marriages of e-commerce tools with social platforms like Facebook and Bytedance’s TikTok.
+Look for future marriages of e-commerce tools with social platforms such as Facebook and Bytedance’s TikTok.
 The upshot is a future in which every social post becomes an opportunity to make a sale.
-It’s not e-commerce, its “AllCommerce.”
+It’s not e-commerce, it’s “AllCommerce.”

 Live commerce

-Though not a term yet familiar to most Americans, live commerce is a very simple, but powerful modality that has seen explosive growth in Asia.
+Though not a term yet familiar to most Americans, live commerce is a very simple but powerful modality that has seen explosive growth in Asia.
 Live commerce enables purchase engagement between a customer and seller through live video and chat.
 For Americans of my generation, this format is best understood as the next generation of HSN or QVC on mobile platforms.

 During this past year’s 11.11 festival in China, or Single’s Day, which is similar to Amazon’s Prime Day, live streaming drove $6 billion of commerce transactions, and some single streams attracted audiences as large as 37 million viewers, which is more than the Game of Thrones finale.
 With live commerce, we can begin to imagine a world where a single influencer is more powerful than brands themselves.
-For example, in a single livestream on Taobao’s Single’s day, “Lipstick King” Li Jiaqi sold more than $145 million of product.
+For example, in a single livestream on Taobao’s Single’s Day, “Lipstick King” Li Jiaqi sold more than $145 million worth of product.
 Interestingly, it isn’t just giant internet platforms leading this revolution.
 Kuaishou and Douyin have moved fast in the space, and both are valued at over $150 billion.

-In the U.S., most e-commerce is search driven.
+In the U.S., most e-commerce is search-driven.
 Live commerce allows for discovery with a trusted source, and the ability to have questions about products and services answered quickly and personally.
 In some parts of Asia, where consumer brands are less established and where trust is generally lower, live commerce helps the consumer understand the products and gives them the confidence to purchase.
 The pandemic moved significant portions of independent retail online and normalized video chatting, which has created fertile ground for the adoption of this trend.

 Community-based purchasing

-Pinduoduo (PDD) is an e-commerce platform in China that has leveraged its community-based model, coupled with promotional gamification, to become one of the fastest growing technology companies in history.
+Pinduoduo (PDD) is an e-commerce platform in China that has leveraged its community-based model, coupled with promotional gamification, to become one of the fastest-growing technology companies in history.
 Founded only five years ago, PDD has amassed a market cap north of $200 billion, which took Amazon over 20 years to achieve.
 This is a testament to the rapid innovation and organic virality the platform has garnered in China.

-On PDD, a community leader brings together their neighbors to purchase groceries and other goods in volume and to coordinate last mile delivery logistics.
+On PDD, a community leader brings together their neighbors to purchase groceries and other goods in volume and to coordinate last-mile delivery logistics.
 This enables PDD to bring deep value to the Chinese consumer for everyday purchases, particularly those living outside the country’s big cities, where incumbents have struggled to reach.
-Meanwhile PDD provides a compelling offering to local farmers and manufacturers in these regions by enabling scaled and consistent purchases.
+Meanwhile, PDD provides a compelling offering to local farmers and manufacturers in these regions by enabling scaled and consistent purchases.

 PDD has highlighted the opportunity to connect with consumers that are typically underserved by traditional technology platforms, which tend to focus on the top half of the income pyramid.
 I believe that we’ll continue to see this type of value-based innovation inspiring the next generation of entrepreneurs across Asia and the Western world—a salve that will be increasingly important in a world of increasing disparity.